-- What Is the Difference Between a SEP IRA & a Target Retirement Account?
+What Is the Difference Between a 203k & a Streamline Mortgage?

 Both the standard or Full 203k and the Streamline 203k allow potential homeowners to make repairs to their home to obtain financing.
 There are important differences between the two that may make one more suitable than the other, depending on your situation.
 Regardless of the type of 203k loan you choose, work with an experienced consultant to avoid pitfalls.

 Technically speaking, a Streamline mortgage is also a 203k rehabilitation loan.
 Both the Full 203k loan and the Streamline 203k were established by the Federal Housing Administration, or FHA, to help homeowners purchase homes that need extensive repairs.
 The closing process for 203k loans is similar to that for regular mortgages, except that the amount of the loan is based on how much the home would be worth once repairs are made.
 After the closing date, the renovation funds are put in an escrow account and distributed as the repairs are made.